zhumingcheng697/OurScheduler/README.md

 ## How we built it

-We used Vue.js for the front end, Node.js and express.js for the back end, and MongoDB for the database.
-We also utilized tools such as Puppeteer for web scraping and d3.js for visualizing the schedule generations.
+We used Vue.js and TypeScript for the front end, Node.js and express.js for the back end, and MongoDB for the database.
+We also utilized tools such as Puppeteer for web scraping and D3.js for visualizing the schedules.

 ## Challenges & accomplishments